dreylago/prefs/README.md

 ## Usage

-You need a bridge package to use this package.
+You need a bridge package to use or test this package.